open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     the View [aggregation](#aggregation) and goto END.
 * END.

-If the above process caused conflicts (e.g. a View has an explicitly specified temporality Delta, but the `MetricExporter` only supports Cumulative), the SDK SHOULD treat the conflicts as error.
+If the above process caused conflicts, the SDK SHOULD treat the conflicts as error.
 It is unspecified _how_ the SDK should handle these error (e.g. it could fail fast during the SDK configuration time).
 Please refer to [Error handling in OpenTelemetry](../error-handling.md) for the general guidance.

 ## Numerical limits handling